Smoking, Tobacco Use and HIV

 There are additional concerns that women who smoke may face.
 First of all, smoking increases the likelihood that a woman will have trouble getting pregnant.
 It also decreases a man's sperm count and leads to abnormally-shaped sperm.
 If a woman smokes during pregnancy, she increases the chances of miscarriage, prematurity (born too early), having a low birth weight baby, and stillbirth (born dead).
 Researchers believe that smoking may also increase a woman's chances of giving HIV to her baby during delivery.

-Children born to women who smoked during pregnancy or are exposed to smoke in the home (second-hand smoke) are more likely to develop sudden infant death syndrome (SIDS).
+Children born to women who smoked during pregnancy or who are exposed to smoke in the home (second-hand smoke) are more likely to develop sudden infant death syndrome (SIDS).
 Children who are around parents who smoke are more likely to suffer from asthma, colds, and ear infections.

 Finally, smoking can put a damper on your love life by causing impotence (inability to maintain an erection) in men who smoke or breathe secondhand smoke.